Moving Light Adaptive Colonoscopy Reconstruction via Illumination-Attenuation-Aware 3D Gaussian Splatting: Results and Discussion

 Table~\ref{tab3} shows the quantitative comparison between the complete ColIAGS and other variants.
 Based on these results, three key observations can be made as follows:

 (1) When comparing the $1^{th}$ to $2^{th}$ rows, the absence of depth supervision leads to a substantial decrease in geometric accuracy.
 This justifies our experimental setting to incorporate the depth loss into other variants for comparison, ensuring a fair evaluation of our proposed improvements.

-(2) As can be seen from the $2^{th}$ to the $4^{th}$ rows of Table~\ref{tab3}, using either IMVE or IMIA can bring significant improvements in both rendering quality (in terms of PSNR, $p < 0.016$) while IMVE also improve geometry precision (in terms of Depth MSE, $p<0.03$.
+(2) As can be seen from the $2^{th}$ to the $4^{th}$ rows of Table~\ref{tab3}, using either IMVE or IMIA can bring significant improvements in both rendering quality (in terms of PSNR, $p < 0.016$) while IMVE also improve geometry precision (in terms of Depth MSE, $p<0.03$).
 (3) A comparison between the $3^{th}$ and $4^{th}$ rows reveals that although incorporating IMIA alone (without IMVE) leads to a certain improvement in rendering quality, the suboptimal geometry accuracy induces notable approximation errors, which ultimately undermine both the rendering results and the overall geometric fidelity.

-(4) The bottom three rows of Table~\ref{tab3} indicate that IMVE and IMIA are not mutually excluded, bringing a further reduction in Depth MSE by at least 78\%.
+(4) The bottom two rows of Table~\ref{tab3} indicate that IMVE and IMIA are not mutually excluded, bringing a further reduction in Depth MSE by at least 78\%.
 Therefore, ColIAGS is able to acquire a model that effectively combines novel view synthesis and geometric reconstruction.